jweisman/eca-components/packages/select-entities/README.md

 Use the select entities component in your own component as follows.

-Add an array to collect selected entities in your _component.ts_:
+Add a variable to represent the selected entity in your _component.ts_:
 ```typescript
 selectedEntity: Entity = null;
 ```

-In your _component.html_ page, add a reference to the component and the array:
+In your _component.html_ page, add a reference to the component and the variable:
 ```html
 <eca-select-entity
   [(selected)]="selectedEntity"